8BitJustin/R-R-Pizza-Website/README.md

 Adjusted a few classes, fonts, margins, and paddings regarding normal and responsive sizes Make phone number at top for mobile clickable for phones **Update to git includes 12/14 update**

+12/18/2017
+Increased size of phone number at top of site for mobile devices

+12/19/2017
+Added How to Contact area
+Added tel a link to phone number

+12/21/2017
+Added QCC area
+Added form
+Adjusted colors of form
+Added .php form file